Overview User Guide Tech Specs Reviews(...)

 audacity export spotify audio

-It is one of the best solutions for downloading and converting Spotify music with zero quality loss and no Premium subscription required.
-With just a click, you can download individual songs, entire playlists, albums, or podcasts from Spotify and convert them to widely compatible formats like MP3, WAV, AIFF, M4A, FLAC, and more.
+It works at 15X faster conversion speed to download Spotify music with zero quality loss and no Premium subscription required.
+With just a click, you can convert individual songs, entire playlists, albums, or podcasts from Spotify to MP3, WAV, AIFF, M4A, FLAC, and more.

-It also runs at 15X faster speed and allows batch downloading, saving you time and effort, especially if you're working with large music libraries.
+Unlike Audacity, DRmare retrieves Metadata (ID3 tags) including Album Art, Year, and Genre automatically.
 Better yet, DRmare gives you full control over output settings, including bitrate, sample rate, channel, and even metadata tags, so you can create personalized audio files that are compatible with audio editing software, including Audacity.

 Steps to Download and Add Spotify Songs to Audacity